allforclimate/concord/README.md

 In [this short video](https://youtu.be/0LOVJoY1Lc0):

 - A member submits a proposal
-- The community vot in Discord
+- The community vote in Discord
 - The result of the vote triggers a Ethereum transaction

 You can check [this tutorial](https://anidiots.guide/getting-started/getting-started-long-version/) to learn how to test this bot.